New York Times Sunday Sports Article features the Headfirst Baseball Academic Honor Roll Camp for High School student-athletes. Download Article

 “You get the kid’s attention with something positive that is sincere and short," Sullivan said.
 "And then you slip in the correction — the change required to improve: to keep their hands up in basketball or crossover step when throwing a baseball.
 You send them back into the game with another positive.
 It takes more time to do it, but it really does work.
 And, it's an effective way of communicating with people on and off the field.”

 This was the first camp of many that my son attended to which we had direct contact with the coaches.
 For my son to have the ability to get immediate feedback on his performance and things to do to improve his skills far exceeded what I expected to happen at this camp.
 This is not the typical camp, it is exceptional!
-Father of 2012 Florida Honor Roll Camperview more testimonials
+Father of 2012 Southeast Honor Roll Camperview more testimonials